 iPhone 11 Pro Max

 The iPhone 11 line did not receive a major cosmetic upgrade, but instead brought a host of performance upgrades.
-The iPhone 11 Pro Max now features Apple's brand new three-camera system, a 6.5-inch Super Retina XDR display, the A12 Bionic chip, and a bigger battery for all-day battery life.
+The iPhone 11 Pro Max includes Apple's three-camera system, a 6.5-inch Super Retina XDR display, the A12 Bionic chip, and a bigger battery for all-day battery life.

 ● Three lens camera featuring Deep Fusion, Night Mode, and Telephoto lens

 ● A13 Bionic Chip

 ● 6.5-inch Super Retina XDR display

 ● Wi-Fi 6, Bluetooth 5, U1 chip, NFC support

 ● Audio Zoom